Dual diagnosis treatment texas - Heights Behavioral Health, Houston

 • Emotional dysregulation with compulsive behaviors

-We weave these approaches together so the mental health and the addiction are addressed in the same plan, not handed off.
+We weave these approaches together so the mental health and the addiction are addressed in the same plan, not handed off, in individual therapy and group work.

 Integrated CBT & DBT